-The MSc in Urban Regeneration was created in 2000 in response to a great challenge facing urban professionals in Britain and around the world: the decay and deterioration of our cities and their planned renaissance.
+The MSc in Urban Regeneration has been created in response to a great challenge facing urban professionals in Britain and around the world: the decay and deterioration of our cities and their planned renaissance.

 - the ability to understand and critically analyse complex urban issues

 - the boldness to address those issues in a creative, strategic manner

 - the confidence to propose appropriate and realistic implementation plans

 - a programme delivering hands-on, multidisciplinary education with input from globally distinguished theorists and practitioners

 - a course that draws on the best of UK and international planning and regeneration experience

 - colleagues with diverse professional and academic backgrounds from around the world, all with a passion for urban regeneration

 The MSc in Urban Regeneration is fully accredited by the Royal Institution of Chartered Surveyors (RICS) and the Royal Town Planning Institute (RTPI).

 The programme offers a one-year conversion route to become eligible for membership of both professional bodies if your first degree is not in planning and you’re pursuing a career in urban regeneration as MRTPI (by choosing specific elective modules) and MRICS.
 The Diploma and the MSc also offer you RTPI accreditation eligibility via the 3+1 years route.